triskit124/Notes/cpp.md

 - Objects of type `Base` will call the base version of the method
 - Objects of type `Derived` will call the overriden version of the method
 - Pointers/references of type `Base*` / `Base&` will call the appropriate version of the method depending on if the actual object is of type `Base` or `Derived` (so long as the method was correctly marked as `virtual`)
+  - If `virtual` is mistakenly not added to method delcaration, this is known as `hiding`

 ## Virtual destructors

-Destructors should almost always be `virtual`, except if the class is marked as `final`.
+Destructors **should almost always** be `virtual`, except if the class is marked as `final`.
 If you don't need to do any work in the destructor, you should default it, at least for your base classes:
 ```cpp
 virtual ~Base() = default;
 ```